shivamrawat753/Data-Engineer-Assignment/README.md

 object also references an encounter that was associated with each such condition.
 “Encounter.json” file contains the details of an encounter in each line.
 Note that each line in the Condition file references an Encounter and a Patient.
-Your goal in this assignment is to:
+The goal in this assignment is to:
 1. Get familiar with the json object format contained in each line of the 4 files:
 a.
 Patient.ndjson
 b.
 Condition.ndjson